sabnzbd/sabnzbd.github.io/wiki/advanced/nntp-pipelining.md

 * **Higher latency connections** (80+ ms) - The performance improvement is most dramatic when your connection to the news server has noticeable delay
 * **Fast internet connections** - If you have bandwidth to spare, pipelining helps utilize it more effectively

-<span class="label label-primary">NOTE</span> Pipelining can be configured per server with a default value of 1 request per connection (disabled).
+<span class="label label-primary">NOTE</span> Pipelining can be configured per server with a default value of 2 requests per connection.

 # Configuration